collective/collective.glossary/README.rst

 collective.glossary
 ===================

-collective.glossary is a Plone backend add-on product to define a glossary.
+`collective.glossary`` is a Plone backend add-on product to define a glossary and provide tooltips on matching text.

-The terms are defined as title / definition pairs.
-The title can have variants.
-The definiton is formated richt text.
+- The terms are defined as title / definition pairs.
+- The term can have variants.
+- The definiton is richtext formated.
+- The tooltip can be disabled in glossary control panel.
+- Tooltips can be restricted to a selection of content types.

 The add-on provides a REST API service @glossary_terms to fetch the terms of the glossary.

-The corresponding Volto add-on is `@rohberg/volto-slate-glossary <https://github.com/rohberg/volto-slate-glossary>`_.
+`@rohberg/volto-slate-glossary <https://github.com/rohberg/volto-slate-glossary>`_ is the corresponding Volto add-on.